WokLibCodeClub/Rock-Paper-Scissors-with-Turtles/Step5-Keeping-score/README2.md

 ### Keeping track of the score

 If you've ever written a Scratch programme which has a score you will know that the way to keep track is to put the score in a *variable*.
-Here, we need *two* variables - one for your score and one for the computer's.
+Here, we need *two* variables - one for your score and one for the computer's, and like the variable ```your_choice``` these need to be *global* variables.

-Near the top of the code, before the function definitions, **add two lines** which will set these two variables to zero.
+After the line which created the ```your_choice``` global variable, **add two lines** to make your two score variables and set these two variables to zero.
 You can decide what to call the variables.

-Because these variables have been declared at the top of the code (not indented) they are called *global* variables.
-But we want to change the values of these variables inside function ```play_game()```.
+We want to change the values of these global variables inside function ```play_game()```.
 In order that this function knows which variables we are referring to we need to **insert** a line as the first line of this function:
 ```
     global
 ```